fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 - Never spend money you don't have
     - If you can't pay off the credit card right then and there (or very, very soon), you can't afford it.
 A credit card is effectively just taking a loan out against your future self, and if you pay it off quickly, it's a 0% interest loan!
-    - A lot of credit card debt is accumulated by treating it as a longer term loan from your future self, where the interest rate increases (i.e. APR) and you're now paying money for things beyond what you bought
+    - A lot of credit card debt is accumulated by treating it as a longer term loan from your future self, where the interest rate increases (i.e. APR) and you're now paying money for things beyond what you bought.

 - Always pay on time
-    - If you miss a payment on a credit card, it can be a huge hassle trying to undo the mess it causes for your credit report
+    - If you miss a payment on a credit card, it can be a huge hassle trying to undo the mess it causes for your credit report.
-    - Setting up autopay (at least for the minimum balance due) and making sure your bank account can fund that payment saves a lot of heartache here
+    - Setting up autopay (at least for the minimum balance due) and making sure your bank account can fund that payment saves a lot of heartache here.

 - Keep your oldest account open
     - Two big factors in a credit score are average age of credit and oldest credit line.
 By keeping your oldest account(s) open, you're making sure those factors are treated well in your score.